RobertxPearce/Brain-Master/README.md

 # Brain-Master: LED Sequence Memorization Game
-Project for the AISL Vegas STEM Lab program at UNLV.
+Project for the NSF-funded Vegas STEM Lab program at UNLV.

 # Activity:
 1) Students will program multiple switches for a physical computing game.